aayushjain92/English-Premier-League-Ranking-System/README.md

 # Ranking System

-A ranking system to predict the outcomes of the abandoned matches of English Premiere League due to coronavirus
+A ranking system to predict outcomes of the abandoned matches of English Premiere League due to COVID-19

-**Team Members**

-Aayush Jain, 001401616

-**Technologies used**
+## Technologies used

 Java